Aiswarya-A-M/login/login.md

 We can also log out from this page.

 **How to Use**
-To use this, simply open the index.html file in your web browser
+To use this, simply open the index.html file in your web browser.